top of page

 - Will you have a bar or invite people to bring their own refreshments?
 Remember to tell the band if it is bring your own refreshments!

 - Provide the band with clear directions to the venue

 All fairly obvious but worth checking through.
-Once you have discussed the detail with Alison we will check availability of band members, ring you back to confirm and send a booking confirmation to you
+Once you have discussed the detail with us we will check availability of band members, ring you back to confirm and send a booking confirmation to you